Explore the Levels of Change Management

 Mental inclination, disposition or frame of mind reflected in behaviors

-The transition for a transactional mode of financial services engagement to one built on relationships with the mindset of improving client retention and advocacy
+The transition from a transactional mode of financial services engagement to one built on relationships with the mindset of improving client retention and advocacy

 Reporting Structure